Alan Pultz

-Alan Pultz (July 7, 1937 – October 25, 2001) was an award-winning American television director whose work was confined to the small screen.
+Alan Pultz (July 7, 1937 – October 25, 2001) was an American television director whose work was confined to the small screen.
 For many years he directed episodes of General Hospital.

 Background

 Born in New York, he attended the University of North Carolina.
 He was also in the U.S. Navy and achieved the rank of lieutenant.
 While in the navy, he was part of the team that recovered Alan Shepard who was the first astronaut in space.